A Class of Spatially Correlated Self-Exciting Models: Bayesian Inference

 To conduct model assessment under the above framework we rely on posterior predictive P values, see e.g. \cite{gelman1996posterior}.
 This technique samples new data sets after sampling parameters from the posterior distribution.
 Statistics are calculated on the new data and compared to the statistics from the original dataset.
-For each data set we calculate $T_1(\boldsymbol{Z})$, the spatial Moran's I statistic, $T_2(\boldsymbol{Z})$, the log of the variance to mean ratio, $T_3(\boldsymbol{Z})$, the variance of $Z(\boldsymbol{s_i},t)-Z(\boldsymbol{s_i},t-1)$ and $T_4$, the average sample lag-one Auto-regression. $T_1$ and $T_4$ capture the spatial and temporal structure in the data while $T_2$ and $T_3$ capture the variability and roughness at each location. $T_3$ is intended to quantify how smooth the process is over time with a higher value of $T_3$ corresponding to a rougher process.
-As we will see in Section \ref{Sec:Sim}, no one of these statistics suffices to differentiate between the SPINGARCH, the time invariant SPINGARCH, and the INGARCH model.
-Rather, the examination of all four posterior predictive checks is generally needed in order to properly differentiate the models from one another and values of the checks much greater than or less than 0.5 should cast doubts on the fit model.
+For each data set we calculate $T_1(\boldsymbol{Z})$, the spatial Moran's I statistic, $T_2(\boldsymbol{Z})$, the log of the variance to mean ratio, $T_3(\boldsymbol{Z})$, the variance of $Y(\boldsymbol{s_i},t)-Y(\boldsymbol{s_i},t-1)$ and $T_4$, the average sample lag-one Auto-regression. $T_1$ and $T_4$ capture the spatial and temporal structure in the data while $T_2$ and $T_3$ capture the variability and roughness at each location.
+The roughness, or variance of the differences, captures how rare it is to see jumps in violence or crime.
+If this value is high, then we would expect the there to be large changes in crime some months but small change in crime, in the same location, between other months.
+Note here we rely on the second order properties of the model for assessment as first order properties often are insufficient to identify spatio and spatio-temporal models which has led to the development of formal tests for second order properties \cite{diggle1991second}.